Use sub-calendars, customized calendar links, feeds, and more to keep projects organized and moving forward.

 Perhaps your team needs to work closely with another team or individual on a project.
 If so, you can set up ways to share information via your Teamup calendar.

-It’s very important to consider security when sharing a calendar feed.
-If you set up a calendar feed with your administrator link, then anyone with that feed can get the admin calendar key from the feed URL (and then have admin access to your calendar).
-To maintain security and share information, first set up a link with appropriate sharing permissions.
+It’s very important to consider security when sharing a iCalendar feed.
+To maintain security and share information, open your calendar from a shareable link with appropriate sharing permissions for those who will access the iCalendar feed.
 Then set up the feed from that link.

 Read more about setting up secure iCalendar feeds.